 E63 Beginning of Existence.
-P92 brought into existence (was brought into existence by): E77 Persistent
+P92 brought into existence (was brought into existence by): E77 Persistent instances of E24 Physical Human-Made Thing.

 Scope note: This property identifies the instance of E24 Physical Human-Made Thing that came into existence as a